Updated: Apr 6

 "The pig!” my daughter and I yelled in tandem.

 "There.
 All better, now?”
-She nodded.
+My daughter looked relieved.
 “Here, you can put him in your pocket."

 "What are you two doing?”
 The boys had finally caught up with us.
 “Is that your toy?"